In-Context Learning Enhanced Credibility Transformer: In-context learning enhanced Credibility Transformer

 \subsection{Learning procedure}

 The fitting procedure presented above has two different learning phases.
-The first one is used to learn the credibilitized CLS token encoder $\widehat{\bc}^{\rm cred}$ and the decoder $\widehat{\bz}^{\rm decod}$, respectively, and the second phase is used to learn the context augmentation involving the context token decorator and the ICL Transformer, as well as fine-tuning the CLS token decorator.
-This two step approach is employed for computational reasons and for robustifying the training procedure.
+Phase 1: The first phase is used to learn the credibilitized CLS token encoder $\widehat{\bc}^{\rm cred}$ and the decoder $\widehat{\bz}^{\rm decod}$, respectively.
+Phase 2: The second phase is used to learn the context augmentation involving the context token decorator and the ICL Transformer, as well as fine-tuning the CLS token decorator.
+This two step approach is employed for robustifying the training procedure, but it also has computational advantages.
 There is one critical point in this two stage procedure though, namely, one needs to ensure that the learned credibilitized CLS tokens $\widehat{\bc}^{\rm cred}(\bx_i)$, $i \in {\cal I}$, are sufficiently rich and carry sufficient information of the inputs $\bx_i$; an encoding can be thought of a data compression.
-The critical point is that the training of the encoder $\widehat{\bc}$ and the decoder $\widehat{\bz}^{\rm decod}$ only focuses on optimal predictive performance, without accounting for the space of encoded features $(\widehat{\bc}^{\rm cred}(\bx))_{i\in {\cal I}}$ being still sufficiently rich to be able to benefit from ICL in the second step.
+The critical point is that the training of the encoder $\widehat{\bc}^{\rm cred}$ and the decoder $\widehat{\bz}^{\rm decod}$ only focuses on optimal predictive performance, without accounting for the space of encoded features $(\widehat{\bc}^{\rm cred}(\bx))_{i\in {\cal I}}$ being still sufficiently rich to be able to benefit from the ICL mechanism in the second step.
 Basically, there are two ways of ensuring this.
 First, certainly the embedding dimension $2b$ of the CLS tokens should be sufficiently large, otherwise we are facing the bottleneck already in the very beginning.
-Second, one can employ a third training phase, allowing for fine-tuning of all involved weights by jointly training the entire architecture starting from the pre-trained weights of the first two phases.
-To ensure stability of the learned representation space, this third (fine-tuning) step should be constrained by a strong regularization or it should only consider very few gradient descent steps with moderate step sizes.
+Second, one can employ a third training phase.
+This motivates Phase 3: This third phase allows for a fine-tuning of all involved weights by jointly training the entire architecture starting from the pre-trained weights of the first two phases.
+To ensure stability of the learned representation space, this third (fine-tuning) step should be constrained by a strong regularization or it should only consider very few gradient descent steps with moderate step sizes (learning rates).

 Clearly, to benefit from context data, the target batch and the context batch have to be associated.
 This association can reflect target-context pairs that consider the same products, the same local regions or the same circumstances in which these instances operate, without having these (soft) factors encoded in the features.
 Such examples are the most obvious ones in which the ICL-Credibility Transformer can successfully operate.
 A less obvious though similar set-up is the problem of having a high-cardinality categorical feature, e.g., vehicle models within a motor insurance portfolio.
 Categorical encoding (one-hot encoding, dummy coding or entity embedding) will then involve a vast number of parameters which cannot be estimated reliably (with credibility).
 Instead of trying to estimate a multitude of parameters, we rather could use similar instances as the context batch.
 Either there is a natural association or one can try to construct a neighborhood of similar instances using an unsupervised learning method; see \citet[Chapter 10]{AITools}.